- About OCSW

 Kitti Asberry, Executive Director

 As Executive Director, she oversees programming, marketing, events, social media and daily operations of the Commission.
-Currently she serves as a Director for the National Association of Commissions for Women (NACW.)
-She is Co-Chair of the Oklahoma 20/20 Global Conversation on Board Diversity, an organization focused on increasing the number of women serving on corporate boards.
-She is also a board member of Sally's List, a progressive organization which recruits women to run for public office.
+Currently she serves as Vice President for the National Association of Commissions for Women (NACW.)
+She serves as Secretary on the board of Directors for Sister Cities International of Oklahoma, an organization devoted to creating and strengthening relations around the globe.
+She is a board member of Sally's List, a progressive organization which recruits women to run for public office.
 In 2019 she was appointed by OKC Mayor David Holt to serve on the Board of Adjustments.
-She is a graduate of Leadership OKC Class XXX.
+She is a graduate of Leadership OKC, Class XXX.

 Asberry earned her Bachelor of Science in Business /Management, and her Master of Business Administration / Human Resources Management from the University of Phoenix.
+She has completed work towards her Doctor of Business Adminsitraiton.
 In addition, she is a 1986 graduate of the George Meany School of Political Science and Labor Studies, in Washington, D.C.

 Ms. Brenda Jones Barwick was appointed Commissioner in 2011 , and reappointed in 2016 by Governor Mary Fallin.
 Brenda is a strong national advocate for women in business and in 2001 founded the national integrated communications agency, Jones PR.
 She has developed and implemented a national marketing campaign for the nation’s largest women’s business group, Women Impacting Public Policy, the voice for women in business in our nation’s capital.
 In 2015, the Association for Women in Communications (AWC) recognized her achievements in advocating for women with the National Headliner Award.
 Prior to establishing Jones PR, Brenda was Vice President of Public Relations at Ackerman McQueen.
 She returned to Oklahoma after 15 years in Washington, D.C., and Switzerland where she worked at The White House and The U.S. State Department for Presidents Ronald Reagan and George H.W.
 Bush.
 Brenda has been very active in the community.